 Before I start, let me introduce you to my new friends: Lucia, Samuel and Renaud- awesome guys from Paris, France.
 Cez met Sam in Chongqing during his April (as far as I remember) stay in Chongqing.
-At that time Sam was travelling in China and was planning to visit his girlfriend in Thailand, so they both could move to Hong Kong.
+At that time Sam was traveling in China and was planning to visit his girlfriend in Thailand, so they both could move to Hong Kong.
 We met here in Kowloon and we are currently staying in Sam’s girlfriend’s, Lucia, flat.

 One evening Sam was planning a two-day trekking trip in Hong Kong Island and asked us to join the French team of hiking lovers.
 We got packed next day (after 3 hours of sleep) and set off very early in the morning starting from Yau Ma Tei station (look at Hong Kong MTR map below).

 We got to “The Peak” (Pok Fu Lam Reservoir Road) by bus and started trekking from this stage, then passed by Pok Fu Lam, went through Aberdeen to get to Won Chuk Hang and finish in Jardine’s Lookout.
 In total, it took us about 8 hours to do it.
 I was exhausted but the muscle pain was worth it when I saw this…